folio-org/folio-org.github.io/guides/devops-introduction.md

 Refer to the overview of the [Build, test, and deployment infrastructure](/guides/automation/) and notes about Jenkins, Docker, Nexus, etc.
 .

+See [explanation](https://issues.folio.org/browse/FOLIO-3171?focusedCommentId=107712&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-107712) of precedence of environment variables and handling via Okapi (DeploymentDescriptor, system-level, LaunchDescriptor) and support for that in folio-ansible roles.

 ## Reference environments

 Explanations of each of the regularly-built [reference environments](/guides/automation/#reference-environments) including the build times and links to the relevant Jenkins jobs.